jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/13 - Evolution of Cyborgs.md

-# Evolution of Cyborgs
+# The Magic of Evolution

-Well, Skywalker, you need to master the all powerful energy field inside every lifeform. _Star Wars_ calls it the Force.
-You probably recognize it by its other name, evolution.
+Well, Skywalker, you need to step up.
+But before you go off and face Darth Blockbuster, you must understand magic.
+No not the Force.
+I mean evolution.

-Evolution gives every new lifeforms a slightly different variation.
-This empowers life to test for environmental changes, and since only the fittest survive, evolution empowers life's adaption to new environments.
-With evolution life reacts to change, but can't anticipate it.
-Sadly, polar bears can't see the trend of meling ice and start to plan ahead.
+Evolution is kind of magic.
+It gives every new lifeform a slightly different variation.
+Remember every lifeform lives on the frontline, so every variation empower life to test for environmental changes.
+And since only the fittest survive, evolution is how life naturally selects which lifeforms represent life on Earth.

-Evolution divides life into domains, kingdoms, classes, orders, families, genuses, and species.
-All lifeforms share a common ancestor, but are related to each differently.
-With so many lifeforms, life can work together to keep probing, and therefore adapting, to the environment.
-Lifeforms work together to keep making new lifeforms, by being very effificent with resources.
-In fact, lifeforms work together in a system of checks and balances inside ecosystems to be sure no lifeforms turn selfish and overconsumes resources and limits life's evolution.

-Evolution works like magic.
-It brought life from a single-cell organism, to a world with billions of lifeforms and millions of species.
-The only drawback is time.
-Biological variations take many generations.
-Polar bears evolved over 11 million years.

-Because humanity is aware of time, we want to speed it up.
-Would you wait for a biological solution to a famine or plague?
-Me neither.
-We imagine a better world and thus create our own adaptions (called tools) with technology.
+With evolution, life went from a single-cell organism, to millions of species, each harnessing resources slightly differently.
+Biodiversity means life can better probe, and therefore better adapt to changing environments and therefore be more anti-fragile to disasters.

+However, lifeforms don't understand their situation.
+They need a caretaker to prevent things like overconsumption or stupid adaptions.
+Thus, nature put a system of checks and balances in place called ecosystems, so for example if the zebra population surges and starts to over graze, the lions check that with more kills.
+Ecosystems are how life protects biodiversity.

+With biodiveristy and ecosytems, evolution is pretty close to magic.
+Without any lifeform being aware of its tricks, evolution made a lifeless rock into an oasis.
+The drawback is time.
+Biological variations take millions of years to respond to environmental changes.
+Think of the poor polar bears.
+They'll never understand why the ice isn't coming.
+Evolution doesn't let them proactively change their biology.

-While evolution maybe magical, creating new tools, and teaching people to use them isn't.
+In contrast, humanity can change.
+Not our biology.
+But our "cyborgology" if you will.
+And while evolution maybe magical, creating new tools isn't.
 It's intentional.
-It means we're experiencing a problem, and solving it ourselves.
-I call this majic, because we solve problem with our willpower.

-Techvolution is empowering human technological evolution by ridding Darth Blockbuster of his power, by empowering extras to decide when society should upgrade our tools.
-That means Skywalker we must promote the majical creation of new tools.

-The more the better, because like biodiversity, the more tools on the frontline, means the more problems we're solving.
+We can reflect on our problems, and adapt ourself to solve them.

+We can intentionally evolve.
+I new form of evolution that isn't a magical mystery, like evolution is to the polar bear, but something we can master.
+We need a term for intentional evolution with technology.
+I call it majic.

+## The Majic of Techvolution

+When a person has a leaky roof, or is sick of scratched DVD's, they're a lifeform struggling to harness resources.
+When that person doesn't suffer fate, but asseses the problem and creates a new tool to solve it, they become a protagonist.

+We call this innovation.
+We understand and celebrate it already.

+However, protagonists can't force humanity to adopt this new adaption.
+It's up to the extras to select it or not.
+Techvolution is the new philosophy to empower them to freely decide.
+However, the decision of a cyborg to evolve by droping one tool, and picking up another, needs a term.
+Innovating a new tool isn't enough.
+We need people to use new tools to evolve life.

+Connecting with new tools isn't magic, because extras can understand they're discarding the DVD player and attaching ourselves to Netflix.
+But it's still amazing, so I call it majic.
+Pronounced the same, it's the intentional process by which extras decide what tools they should hold to complete their cyborg selves and evolve life on earth.
+Majic is the second part after innovation.

-In summary Skywalker, humans are cyborgs.
-The more cyborgs there are, the more anti-fragile life is.
-Thus our job is to create new tools, and get them into the hands of those who need them.
+So Skywalker, we can sketch these new rules into our rule book.
+Humans evolve with tools.
+We need an ecosystem to keep us in check.
+The more tools we create, the more cyborgs we majically create, the more anti-fragile humanity is.
+Thus, our job is to create new tools and get them into the hands of those who need them, so humanity can keep evolving life on, and beyond, Earth.

-- lifeform teamwork, checks and balances inside ecosytem
-- life needs variations, duplications die.
+* Note: Majic is my family name.
+It's egotistical to use it, but I couldn't think of a better word.
+I'm especially using it for my parents.
+All their life they cleaned and built stuff with care even though Darth Blockbuster usually micro managed and underpaid them.
+I wanted to help them retire.
+Instead, I'll name the act of an extra choosing to improve humanity after them.